Torsion of elliptic curves with rational $j$-invariant over quartic number fields: Generalities on torsion points of rational elliptic curves

 In this section, we recall some properties of torsion points of elliptic curves defined over \(\QQ\).
 The main result is the list determined by E. Gonz\'{a}lez-Jimen\'{e}z and F. Najman about the possible extension degrees of the field of definition of torsion points of prime orders.

-\begin{theorem}[E. Gonz\'{a}lez-Jimen\'{e}z and F. Najman \cite{GonzalezJimenez2016GrowthOT}, Proposition 5.7] Let \(E\) be an elliptic curve defined over \(\QQ\), \(p\) a prime number and \(P \in E(\overline{\QQ})\) a point of order \(p\).
-Then, for \(p\leq 13\) or \(p=37\) all of the cases in the table below occur, and they are the only possible ones.
-For \(p = 17\), the cases in the table below are the only possible ones \((\)it is still unknown if the cases \([\QQ(P):\QQ] = 96\) or \(192\) might occur\()\).
+\begin{theorem}[Proposition 5.8 of \cite{GonzalezJimenez2016GrowthOT}] Let \(E\) be an elliptic curve defined over \(\QQ\), \(p\) a prime number and \(P \in E(\overline{\QQ})\) a point of order \(p\).
+Then, all of the cases below occur for \(p \leq 13\) and \(p = 37\), and they are the only on possible.
+The degrees in the table and list below with an asterisk occur only when \(E\) has CM.